MINISTER LAUDS THE GGW PROGRAMME IN NIGERIA

 He noted that the variety of trees planted are doing well even in an environment where the land is degraded and has lost its fertility, saying that it is because of the dedication and commitment of the NAGGW towards ensuring that the programme succeeds.
 He insisted that the programme should be driven fully by the state government with active support from the Federal Government.
 He said the federal government will be facilitators and believe that the existing partnership is yielding results from what is on ground so far.
 He urged that the partnership should continue so as to counter the menace of desert encroachment.

 He called on other States apart from the 11 frontline states that are likely to encounter desertification to embark on series of environmental activities to avoid environmental hazards.
 He said the Federal Executive Council has approved the policy on gas along with petroleum to lay a solid gas provision, including piping to convey gas for domestic use which will go a long way to reducing the use of fuel wood, in the near future

 He said the FEC has also approved a new initiative of Afforestation programme and to come up with a law to prohibit exportation of wood.
 He called on the media to step up in propagating the Afforestation programme.

-The Director General, NAGGW, Mr. Goni Ahmed who showed the Minister round some of the project sites in Angwan Lalle, Sabon Birni LGA of Sokoto State and Bachaka in Arewa LGA in Kebbi State said the Agency is trying its best in ensuring that the plants are sustained to attain the mandate of the Pan African Great Green Wall programme.
-He said the project like any other government project has suffered some challenges of theft and vandalisation saying on several occasions the Agency has replaced stolen submersible pumps, fencing wires, taps and many others.
+The Director General, NAGGW, Mr. Goni Ahmed who showed the Minister round some of the project sites in Angwan Lalle, Sabon Birni LGA of Sokoto State and Bachaka in Arewa LGA in Kebbi state said the Agency is trying its best in ensuring that the plants are sustained to attain the mandate of the Pan African Great Green Wall programme.
+He said the project like any other government project has suffered some challenges of theft and vandalisation saying on several occasion the Agency has replaced stolen summersible pumps, fencing wires, taps and many others.

 Head, Press and Public Relations